Skip to content

 Is University of Puget Sound Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Puget Sound earn a median of $69,594, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Puget Sound earn a median of $69,594, roughly in line with the national average for college graduates.

 $46,802